 The Center says the panelists made past statements that went against their message of inclusivity.
 In addition to Straka, the other planned speakers were Harlow, Rob Smith, openly gay military veteran, and Blaire White, a transgender YouTuber.
 They all have made statements in the past that could be interpreted as not accepting the idea of identifying outside the gender binary.

 Once I arrived, there was a small group of protesters across the street.
 They were chanting everything from "trans lives matter" to how everyone involved in the event was a fascist.
 The fact that Blaire White, a transgender woman, was one of the main speakers made the first chant seem incredibly ill-informed.
 The main part of the event was when the audience was allowed to ask the speakers questions or make comments.

 I was anxious to ask a question, because I wanted to be part of the discussion.
 I didn't want to just attend and observe.
 One of the things I've noticed about our discourse over the past few years is the allure of victimhood.
 Certain people seem to get off on the idea of being oppressed.
-It's appealing to them for some strange reason.
-We've seen it recently with the Jussie Smollett case.
-If you're struggling, wouldn't you want to get to a place where things are easier?
-It seems like some people don't want to admit to any sort of social progress being made.
+It's appealing to a lot of people.
+We see a lot of it with Trump supporters.
+Many of them claim to be censored and silenced by a liberal lynch mob.
+We've also seen it recently with the Jussie Smollett case.
+For some reason, he felt it would benefit him to be seen as a victim.

 All-in-all, I would say it was a very successful night.
 I thought the event was a great example of how every political conversation should be.
 Those who wanted to speak got a chance to do so.
 They weren't interrupted or disrespected.
 Everyone was civil to one another and differences of opinion weren't just welcomed, they were encouraged.
-Regardless of what your political views are, the #WalkAway LGBT Town Hall set an example we should all live by.
+Regardless of what your political views are, the #WalkAway LGBT Town Hall set an example for dialogue that we should all live by.